maximilien/musings/blogs/ai/1/draft.md

 The landscape is crowded.
 Here's a quick rundown of other tools worth knowing:

-**Amp (Sourcegraph):** Similar to Claude Code in its CLI-focused approach, with a free tier supported by advertising.
-Beyang Liu, the co-founder and CTO, spoke at our AI Agents Meetup SF #7 on Coding Agents.
+**Amp (Sourcegraph):** An agentic coding tool following an innovative "Free Frontier" pricing model.
+The free tier provides $10 worth of credits per day (approximately $300/month in value), replenishing hourly, with access to all modes and frontier models including Opus 4.5.
+Unlike standard autocomplete, Amp functions as an autonomous agent that can plan multi-step workflows and execute coordinated changes across dozens of files.
+It uses MCP to load tools and context only when needed, preventing "context bloat" during long sessions.
+Beyang Liu, the co-founder and CTO, spoke at our [AI Agents Meetup SF #7 on Coding Agents](https://www.linkedin.com/posts/the-ai-alliance_ai-agent-meetup-7-in-san-francisco-https-activity-7384387097518018560-UaOQ).
 His thesis: "Code review is dead; long live code review!"—the bottleneck has shifted from writing to reviewing.
-[LINK: Add link to meetup recording]

 **Warp:** CLI-focused with multiple tabs capability.
 Great for terminal lovers who want AI assistance without leaving their shell.
 Still depends on underlying LLMs.
 My friend Allie Jones introduced me to this tool and swears by it.